-Imagine being 75 years old… and still being the baby of the family.
+Imagine being 77 years old… and still being the baby of the family.
 That’s what life is like for Eugenia D’Cruz, who has 11 older brothers and sisters!
 The D’Cruz family set the world record for largest combined age of 12 siblings.
 If you add up all their ages, the sum is more than 1,000 years!
-On top of that, they set the record on December 15.
-And guess what – every day since then, they’ve all gotten a little older, so the total is even more now.
+And every day since they set the record, they’ve all gotten a little older, so the total is even more now.

 Wee ones: How many siblings – brothers and/or sisters – do you have?
 Is that more or less than 12?